A fan’s guide – the club from early doors to today

-National champions every season since 2014, FC Astana are not only a new force in the Kazakh game but a relatively new club entirely.
+National champions for six seasons from 2014, FC Astana are not only a new force in the Kazakh game but a relatively new club entirely.
 In fact, the Blue and Yellows were not even created in Astana, the equally recently anointed capital of Kazakhstan, but in the former football powerbase of Almaty.

 With Astana’s main team, three-time title winners between 2001 and 2006, in dire straits, the idea was mooted to form a new club from the merger of two similarly struggling ones in Almaty: Megasport and Alma-Ata.